eManPrague/frui.ts/examples/complexdemo/docs/04-RootViewModel.md

 }
 ```

 We can now display the view model.
-Note that we are resolving it from the container and there is no explicit view defined.
+Note that we are resolving it from the container, and there is no particular view defined.

 `app.tsx`